Updated: Aug 24

 Design details common to this style include an emphasis on the central entranceway, which is often enhanced by special windows or pediments and framing around the front door.
 The home’s windows tend to be double-hung with small, individual panes, representing the type of windows that would have been used in the eighteenth century.
 These houses lend themselves to endless variations, from a grand Georgian to a modest Cape Cod, and often have a simple, symmetrical silhouette.

 Dalzell also worked with what he referred to as English and Italian Revival styles, both part of the picturesque architectural tradition.
-His houses based on English precedents ranged from cozy Cotswold cottages to grand English manor houses, but they all showed a more rambling, less-symmetrical aspect than his Colonial Revival styles.
+His houses were based on English precedents, ranging from cozy Cotswold cottages to grand English manor houses, but they all showed a more rambling, less-symmetrical aspect than his Colonial Revival styles.
 These houses are usually faced with masonry (stone, brick or stucco), and often have steeply-pitched roofs with prominent chimneys.
 Their windows tend to have either leaded glass or casement windows, while bay windows and oriels are common.

 Dalzell’s Italianate designs are part of what is called the Mediterranean Revival style, usually implying stucco-covered walls and low-pitched tiled roofs, suggestive of houses in countries around the Mediterranean.
 Window and door openings are usually round-headed and are often fronted by wrought iron railings or small balconies.